catalinaescalona/greendevs/PRESENTATION.md

  ---

 # Software Tools - Project Management:
-* Trello for Sprint Board
+Trello for Sprint Board
+* This was an effective tool for tracking our project sprints.
+The card system was very useful for tracking meetings, project tasks, and overall project development.

-* Zoom for Weekly Meetings
+Zoom for Weekly Meetings
+* This was a great communication tool that enabled video conferencing and increased team cohesion while working in a remote environment.

-* iMessage for Team Communication
+iMessage for Team Communication
+* This was a good tool for quick communication and updates, but made keeping a centralized record of tasks and decisions challenging.

-* GitHub for Project Repository and Version Control
+GitHub for Project Repository and Version Control
+* This was a very valuable tool that enabled collaborative development for our team.
+Merging branches presented some challenges that we worked through.

-* Markdown for Project Documentation
+Markdown for Project Documentation
+* This tool was useful in simplifying and maintaining comprehensive project documentation.

 ---